FairChoices – Who We Are

 Our Story

-In 2012, statistician and R-programmer Øystein A. Haaland started his tenure as a postdoctoral fellow and almost immediately started collaborating with Johansson.
-Still, it was not until 2014 that the first lines of FairChoices code were written.
+In 2012, statistician and R-programmer Øystein A. Haaland joined the university as a postdoctoral fellow and began collaborating with Professor Johansson.
+This partnership laid the technical groundwork for the platform, culminating in the development of the first FairChoices code in 2014.

 The Creation of BCEPS

-The Bergen Centre for Equity and Priority Setting or BCEPS was made possible by generous contributions from the Norwegian Agency for Development Cooperation (NORAD), the Trond Mohn Foundation, and the Bill and Melinda Gates Foundation, also led to the hiring of more technical staff and the recruitment of new students at both master and PhD level.
+The establishment of the Bergen Centre for Ethics and Priority Setting in Health (BCEPS) was made possible through generous funding from the Norwegian Agency for Development Cooperation (Norad), the Trond Mohn Foundation, and the Bill & Melinda Gates Foundation.
+This vital support has not only facilitated the continuous expansion of our technical team but also fostered the recruitment of dedicated Master’s and Ph.D. students to advance research in global health equity.

 Professor